pknell/cloud-formation-daily-test/blog.md

 Another important observation, is that using multiple files in CloudFormation requires that the files be placed into S3, whereas with Terraform they can be local (or there are [many other options](https://www.terraform.io/docs/modules/sources.html), including S3).
 Being able to skip the step of copying files to S3 was very convenient.
-A similar constraint also exists for the code of the Lambda functions--with CloudFormation it would have needed to be placed into S3 if it wasn't embedded within the template, whereas with Terraform it was easy to reference a local file.
+A similar constraint also exists for the code of the Lambda functions--with CloudFormation the code would have needed to be zip'ed and placed into S3 if it wasn't embedded within the template, whereas with Terraform it was easy to reference a local file.

 #### Development Tooling
 Terraform usage is entirely command-line based.
 I found the commands easy to work with, and output easy to understand.
 Error messages were clear and made it easy to understand how to fix problems.
 There's a command to apply changes, and a different command to merely view what the changes will be.
-While CloudFormation has a preview feature, I prefer the clarity of Terraform's output over that of CloudFormation.
+While CloudFormation also has a preview feature, I prefer the clarity of Terraform's output over that of CloudFormation.
 For example, if I update the CloudFormation stack to change the StartRule's cron expression, it will show me the impacted resources, but the details of exactly which property is being changed is shown as verbose JSON without the before/after values: